harbidel/cu-cat/doc/documentation.rst

 User guide
 ===========

-Skrub facilitates preparing tables for machine learning.
+cu_cat facilitates preparing tables for machine learning.
 It is not a replacement for tools such as SQL or pandas, as these tools are much more versatile.
 Rather it gives higher-level operations for machine-learning, typically with `scikit-learn <http://scikit-learn.org>`_ with its `pipelines <https://scikit-learn.org/stable/modules/compose.html>`_.

-.. topic:: Skrub highlights:
+.. topic:: cu_cat highlights:

  - facilitates separating the train and test operations, for model selection and to put models in production